-Swan check-in and reporting: If you draw a 2020 swan permit, you are required to check in your swan and submit a harvest report.
-For more information about this requirement, see page 15.
+Swan check-in and reporting: If you draw a 2021 swan permit, you are required to check in your swan and submit a harvest report.
+For more information, see page 15.

 Trial hunting program: This fall, people who haven't hunted may be able to try it for the first time without taking Hunter Education.
 For details, see the box on page 9.